CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 12. Select **Send** in the menu bar that appears above the message (or the **Send** button at the bottom of the page).

 13. You now want to open the MOD Administrator&#39;s Inbox in Outlook and validate whether the ATP policy you created in the prior task worked on the email that you just sent from Holly.
-To do this, you must switch the Client 2 VM (LON-CL2).
+To do this, you need to open new Inprivate window.

-14. Log into the VM as the **Admin** account by entering **Ps55w.rd** in the **Password** field if necessary.
+14. Log into the VM as the **Admin** account by entering **Password** given in Environment Details page if field necessary.

 15. Select the **Microsoft Edge** icon in the taskbar, maximize the window and then enter the following URL in the address bar: `https://outlook.office365.com`